Fr3dd1e/Fr3dd1e.github.io/_posts/2021-11-17-strace-keylogger.md

 ## Introduction

 System calls are used by processes to interact with the kernel.
-This means if a process wants to read or write to a file, they must make a system call to do so.
+For example if a process wants to read or write to a file, they must make a system call to do so.

 To see this in practice, we'll use `strace`.

 `strace` simply traces system calls, and is primarily used for debugging purposes.

 For this demonstration we'll use the basic command echo: